Have you ever had the feeling that the universe was trying to tell you something?

 To become a trusted source, you have to become the rigorous filter through which only the best information passes.

 Think of yourself as the undercover agent, holed up in an empty apartment, office, or hotel room, diligently listening to your target waiting for those nuggets of information that will allow you to act.

 That’s what you can be doing every day as part of your marketing strategy:

 - Set up your listening stations.
 Where will you listen in?
 Some suggestions include Facebook groups and comments, Twitter, Instagram comments, Amazon or Yelp reviews, industry forums, newsletters, blogs, etc.

 - Set up your recording station.
-I’ve created a simple document where you can record your observations, but you could also use your CRM software or any other note-taking application you’re already using.
+I’ve created a simple document where you can record your observations, which you can grab in our free resource library, but you could also use your CRM software or any other note-taking application you’re already using.
 Remember: you don’t have to fill out each column for every source.
 Whenever possible, copy and paste the potential customer’s exact words.

 - Follow up on opportunities.
 Set aside time each week to follow up on specific opportunities.
 That might mean sending emails, introducing yourself in groups, answering questions, or sending out proposals.
 But make it an appointment on your calendar, and do it regularly.